Cut by hand

 Developed new cutting/design/cloth ideals as well as researching vintage pattern process and developing heritage cloths for projects in the German, US and Japanese markets with the focus on modern body shapes and fit.
 This is a follow on from PKH and KATO’ historical construction of patterns, garments and cloths

-The idea is simple, ‘to cut patterns to fit the body’ that what the pattern cutter in my first job said, I was 12, working for my Dad, the Cutter looked old to me I didn’t care just wanted to make something…. his work still ring true, ‘simple idea, near impossible to do’ it was in the old Spirella Factory in Letchworth, hot summer day, in a room full of hot irons and broken sewing machines, the smell was wonderful, oil, cloth, steam and Player’s Navy cut…happy memories.
+The idea is simple, ‘to cut patterns to fit the body’ that what the pattern cutter in my first job said, I was 12, working for my Dad, the Cutter had over 50 years experience, but to me, as 12 years old, just didn’t care, I just wanted to make something…. his work ideals still ring true to me, ‘simple ideas, near impossible to do, but worth always try’ it was in the old Spirella Factory in Letchworth, hot summer day, in a room full of hot irons and broken sewing machines, the smell was wonderful, oil, cloth, steam and Player’s Navy cut…happy memories.

-Long Before ARN we worked for PKH in New York, building and rebuilding vintage garments, redlining and sourcing vintage clothing and denims then we moved to Kyoto, Japan, I was the only gaijin cutting patterns for niche denim market. we offer experience and understanding.
+Long Before ARN we worked for PKH in New York, building and rebuilding vintage garments, redlining, and sourcing vintage clothing and denim then we moved to Kyoto, Japan, I was the only gaijin cutting patterns for niche denim market. we offer experience and understanding.